RobustBench: a standardized adversarial robustness benchmark

 \section{Analysis}

-With unified access to multiple models from the Model Zoo, one can easily compute various performance metrics to see general trends.
-In the following, we analyze various aspects of robust classifiers, reporting results mostly for $\ell_\infty$-robust models on CIFAR-10 while the results for other threat models and datasets can be found in Appendix~\ref{sec:app_additional_analysis}.
+With unified access to multiple models from the Model Zoo, one can easily compute various performance metrics to see general trends. \mat{We analyze various aspects of robust classifiers, mostly for $\ell_\infty$-robust models on CIFAR-10.
+Results for other threat models and datasets can be found in App.~\ref{sec:app_additional_analysis}.}

 \textbf{Progress on adversarial defenses.} In Fig.~\ref{fig:analysis_leaderboard}, we plot a breakdown over conferences, the amount of robustness overestimation reported in the original papers, and we also visualize the robustness-accuracy trade-off for the $\ell_\infty$-models from the Model Zoo.
 First, we observe that for multiple \textit{published} defenses, the reported robust accuracy is highly overestimated.
 We also find that the use of extra data is able to alleviate the robustness-accuracy trade-off as suggested in previous works \citep{raghunathan2020understanding}.
-However, so far, all models with high robustness to perturbations of $\ell_\infty$-norm up to $\varepsilon=8/255$ still suffer from noticeable degradation in clean accuracy compared to standardly trained models.
+However, so far all models with high robustness to perturbations of $\ell_\infty$-norm up to $\varepsilon=8/255$ still suffer from noticeable degradation in clean accuracy compared to standardly trained models.
 Finally, it is interesting to note that the best entries of the $\ell_p$-leaderboards are still variants of PGD adversarial training \citep{Madry2018Towards,Zhang2019Theoretically} but with various enhancements (extra data, early stopping, weight averaging).